 Some time ago, I started to sew for our baby on the way.
-As our baby will arrive in May, I really wanted to make some summer comfy romper.
-I spent some time to find a pattern I’d like.
-Believe me, it took some time to find the one!
-But I think found it.
-Here is my experience using this pattern.
+As our baby will arrive in May, I was looking for some comfy baby bubble romper patterns.
+I spent some time finding THE pattern sparking joy.
+And believe me, it took some time to find one!
+I went through countless Etsy pages, saw million Pinterest posts and random blogs until I found it – the Shakalaka baby romper.
+I really fell in love with this pattern.
+But I will be honest with you, it’s not a ’20 minutes pattern, including final ironing’.
+Here is my experience.

 Jasmina is my youngest cousin from Slovakia.
 She is a kind of person who can make anybody laughing.
 Her sense of humor is her superpower.
 She was visiting my parents together with my other cousin Noemi and my aunt Grazyna just the days when we arrived.
 What a perfect timing, couldn’t be better.

 After one day we spent together I thought it was time to create something together, so I asked the questions I hardly ever get a negative answer.
 “Shall we make a sock monkey together?”
 Without any hesitation, Jasmina was all in.
 Now, we had to solve practical issues.
 Where to get some socks in a village that counts altogether 300 inhabitants?
 And believe or not, in this super tiny village, there is a sock factory!
 So, problem #1 was solved.

 Problem #2 – the stuffing.
 Where to get stuffing for three monkeys?
 Well, we did not have to look too far.
 Mom, I hope you don’t miss the big pillow in the living room.
 It did a good job. 🙂

 And violà, it did not take too long until Jasmina made her first sock monkey.